-The day-to-day management is provided by the management board, which consists of Ole Heinager, chief executive officer, Desiré Christoffersen, vice-president and Per Nielsen, administration manager.
+The day-to-day management is provided by the management board, which consists of Ole Heinager, chief executive officer and Desiré Christoffersen, vice-president.
 Four staff managers are attached to the management board.
 The individual school areas are each headed by an inspector, one or more educational managers and an administration manager.

 The teachers often form part of a team of teachers.
 The actual organisation of the teachers may vary from area to area.